CSC231-WCU/csc231/_sources/index.md

   - A free open-source online version of this book is available at [https://diveintosystems.org](https://diveintosystems.org/)

-- You are expected to have a computer system that meets the minimum expectations as outlined by West Chester University Information Services on the [Recommended Student Computer Con../figuration](https://www.wcupa.edu/distanceEd/techRequirements.aspx).
+- **This is for DE section only:** You are expected to have a computer system that meets the minimum expectations as outlined by West Chester University Information Services on the [Recommended Student Computer Con../figuration](https://www.wcupa.edu/distanceEd/techRequirements.aspx).
 You need a working web-camera and microphone.